 - Persons A and B Like Person A’s new post

-- Person A returns the favor and repeat the process whenever Person A or B upload a new post
+- Person A returns the favor and repeats the process whenever Person A or B upload a new post

 The easiest way to find an Instagram engagement pod that fits your needs is to join a platform like AiGrow.